 Download the AuSAP Test and Assessment Protocol for special purpose car seats

-As well as frontal and side impact crash tests, the AuSAP Test and Assessment Protocol includes assessment of design.
-The purpose of these hands-on design assessments is to identify and evaluate potential sources of risk not covered by dynamic assessments, and any potential issues that may pose challenges to set-up – for example, foot props, double top tether connectors, adjustable sash guides.
+As well as frontal and side impact crash tests, the AuSAP Test and Assessment Protocol includes a limited assessment of design features.
+This includes a hands-on assessment to identify and evaluate potential sources of risk not covered by dynamic assessments, and any potential issues that may pose challenges to set-up – for example, foot props, double top tether connectors, adjustable sash guides.